luc-nkok93/Geomechanical-properties-ml/README.md

 - Calculation of geomechanical properties using empirical equations.

 ## Repository Contents
-- `data/`: Folder containing sample datasets (replace with a placeholder or instructions to download).

 - Python script for data preprocessing and cleaning are provided in the DTR_predict Vp Vs-1.py file, then implementation of the decision tree algorithm followed by evaluation.
 The respective scripts are name according to the algorithm used for training and evaluation.
 - `example_test.py`: A sample test script demonstrating the prediction process.
 - A sample dataset (`sample_data.csv`) is provided in this repository for demonstration purposes.
 It contains the following columns: